cossacklabs/product-docs/hermes/hermes-in-depth/architecture/hermes-core-client.md

 ---
-weight: 6
+weight: 2
-title: Hermes-core Client
+title: Hermes-core client
 ---

-# Hermes-core Client
+# Hermes-core client

 The Client for Hermes-core needs to have access to all the 3 Stores (Data store, Credential store, Keystore).
 The key (token) used by the Client must be present in the Credential store on the Server side of Hermes-core to allow for further operations on documents.

 It's also recommended that you take a look at the example Clients written in [C](https://github.com/cossacklabs/hermes-core/blob/master/docs/examples/c/mid_hermes/client/hermes_client.c), [Python](https://github.com/cossacklabs/hermes-core/blob/master/docs/examples/python/hermes_client.py), and [Go](https://github.com/cossacklabs/hermes-core/blob/master/docs/examples/go/hermes_client.go) before proceeding with building your own.

-To create your own Hermes-based app (the one that includes Server, Client, and Transport between the components), use the detailed instruction in [Client-server app (Step by step)](https://docs.cossacklabs.com/pages/create-your-client-server-app-step-by-step/).
+To create your own Hermes-based app (the one that includes Server, Client, and Transport between the components), use the detailed instruction in [Creating your own Hermes-based app (long tutorial)](/hermes/guides/creating-your-own-hermes-based-app-long/).

 ## Hermes-core client API interface